samjaninf/appointment-planer/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites

 You need Composer and Node.js for installing.

 ### Installing

-A step by step series of examples that tell you how to get a development env running

 Copy example env file and edit with your settings